 CRM is a great tool to deliver various messages to different candidates in your database at the appropriate time of choosing.
 This open communication facilitates in helping nurture top talent for your company paving the way for making the best possible resources in the market a part of your team.
 What makes CRM extremely effective and a must in today’s competitive world is the fact that it allows the company to tailor its message to suit various candidates according to their respective position in the hiring process.
 This personalization is what RecruitBPM allows your company a competitive edge while jostling for top talent while competing with other like-minded recruitment companies.

 Creating an effective employer brand for your company is crucial in order to carve out a message that would resonate with the top talent out there.
-In the face of stiff competition, a sourcing strategy that fails to factor in relationship recruiting is more than likely to come up short when shortlisting top talent for your organization.
+In the face of stiff competition, a sourcing strategy that fails to factor in relationship recruiting is much likely to fall short when narrowing down the list of top talent for your organization.